 A child custody determination may be one of the most stressful experiences of your life.
 Imagining the loss of time with your child can be a stressful and challenging situation, but the right legal representation can make a tremendous positive impact on your child custody determination.
 At Woodford Sathappan McGee, we understand the emotions that come with child custody determination and want to provide the legal counsel you need to approach this situation with clarity and confidence.

 We provide legal counsel to women exclusively, and our determined focus enables us to deliver a unique set of skills and resources to every client we represent.
 If you are divorcing your spouse and you have children together, or if you are an unmarried parent who needs to firmly establish custody rights over your child, we can help.
-Woodford Sathappan McGee is proud to serve as your divorce lawyers for women.
+Woodford Sathappan McGee is proud to serve as your Columbus child custody lawyer.

-When you choose Woodford Sathappan McGee to represent you in a child custody case, we will take time to get to know you and your family in order to provide fully individualized representation.
+When you choose the Columbus child custody attorneys at Woodford Sathappan McGee to represent your case, we will take time to get to know you and your family in order to provide fully individualized representation.
 We will learn how you interact with your children, determine their needs, and establish the type of custody arrangement which would best suit each of your needs and best interests.
 We also provide ongoing support beyond the conclusion of your case.
 Should you need to adjust your child custody order due to unexpected life events or initiate contempt proceedings against your ex-spouse for violation of the order, we can help with these matters as well.

 Whether you submit an agreed parenting plan proposal to the court or litigate your child custody determination in court, the judge overseeing the matter must rule in favor of your child’s best interests.
 This means the judge must evaluate numerous factors to determine which type of custody arrangement would suit the child best.
 In some cases, particularly those involving older children, a judge may consider the child’s preferences concerning which parent they would prefer to hold primary custody.
 An Ohio family court judge can rule in favor of granting sole custody to one parent or may establish a shared parenting plan which involves both parents in accordance with the child’s best interest.